jake-knerr/js-style-guide/README.md

 let loginSuccess;
 ```

-#### Do not use the terms "model", "view", or "controller" in the names of files, folders, variables, function, or anything else.
+#### Minimize the use of architectural terms like "model", "view", or "controller" in the names of files, folders, variables, function, or anything else.

-Names should be more specific than broad architectural abstractions.
+Names should aim to be more specific than broad architectural abstractions.

-This doesn't mean that one should not use these terms in your code.
-It means that you should not use these terms in your names.

 > Why?
 These terms are too generic and usually lead to confusion and poor organization.